Nidhah-fazli/pigeon_shop/README.md

 #### Task 1:

-A basket object __has_many__ products, create the migrations necessary for this association.
+We want the ability to add products to a basket.
+Can you create the migrations to allow for this functionality.

 #### Task 2: